 The Nook is the prefect base for walking, climbing, golf (on the Wrangaton Golf course next door), equestrian activities, lounging on the beach or visiting local attractions in Dartmoor, Plymouth, Totnes or the English Riviera.

-The Nook is part of a unique development in a former Victorian hospital building.
-It is a cosy bolt hole for exploring the beautiful Devonshire countryside.
+Moorhaven, is a unique development of properties converted from a in a former Victorian hospital building.
+The Nook is a cosy bolt hole for exploring the beautiful Devonshire countryside.
 The moor can be directly accessed on foot from the village and a short walk will lead you up onto the moor for spectacular views across the South Hams to the sea in one direction and Dartmoor in the other.